Killaship/Codename-Spectrum/README.md

 Enjoy your shiny new OS! actually, no, it's just a kernel

+# To-Do:

+Get RTC time

+Add support for backspace in keyboard.

 This is under the GPL license now because this: https://github.com/arjun024/mkeykernel/blob/master/LICENSE

 Most of the code is taken from the following repo: https://github.com/arjun024/mkeykernel